jsrocket/espruino/devicerc/readme.md

 ### 3. Connect to the websocket server

 **Parameters**
- - Device Name: - An identifier that matches the value entered in your Espurino program.
+ - Device Identifier: - An identifier that matches the value entered in your Espurino program.
  - Server: - The address and port for your websocket server.

 **Returns**
  - A boolean value.
 True if connected, False if disconnected.

 ```
-myDevice.connect("DEVICE-NAME","ws://YOUR-SERVER:YOUR-PORT").then((connected)=>{
+myDevice.connect("DEVICE-IDENTIFIER","ws://YOUR-SERVER:YOUR-PORT").then((connected)=>{
   // ... the rest of your code in here.
 });
 ```